The Leading Team Of Advanced Audiologists Serving Fells Point, MD

 Our team of 11 of Maryland’s leading audiologists works tirelessly to raise awareness for hearing health through education and community work while stressing the importance of annual hearing exams.
 The first step to better hearing, whether you’re concerned for the hearing health of your parents or grandparents or struggling with hearing challenges yourself, is to schedule a hearing evaluation.

-Audiology Associates - Fells Point, MD
+Audiology Associates - Baltimore (Union Memorial Hospital), MD

 Monday: 8:30am – 5:00pm

 Your Better Hearing Journey Starts With A Comprehensive Hearing Assessment

 One of the most difficult aspects of recognizing a hearing loss is the fact that it comes on at such a slow pace that it is next to impossible to notice the day-to-day changes.
 Consequently, most people put off hearing tests because they don’t believe they have a problem or it’s really not that important to them.

 In reality, 1 out of 8 Americans experiences hearing loss, likely caused by the increased exposure to loud noise, without ever being aware that they’ve developed a problem.
 This rising trend means that hearing loss is the third most common health concern across the nation.

 In spite of these alarming statistics, our health screening priorities tend to include regular dental and vision testing, as well as having our blood pressure and cholesterol checked, but we often ignore regular hearing assessments.
 Given that hearing loss is a growing health concern, it has never been more important to schedule a quick, non-invasive, and simple hearing assessment with one of our hearing professionals.

 Find the Right Advanced Technology Hearing Aid To Fit Your Lifestyle